 Bereavement support for young people

-Many children and young people experience the death of a parent, caregiver, sibling or grandparent.
+Many children and young people experience the death of a parent, caregiver, sibling, friend or grandparent.
 Even very young children can be deeply affected by the death of someone close.
 Children and young people react differently depending on their age and understanding but all should be supported to understand and express their grief.

 Supporting families in the Armed Forces